-We’ve recorded virtual one-on-one sessions with our best Faculty on every topic we normally cover in the public rooms at our LIVE reviews to bring them to you.
+We’ve recorded virtual one-on-one sessions with our best Faculty on every topic we usually cover in the public rooms at our LIVE plastic surgery reviews to bring them to you.
 This course will help you improve your critical reasoning and communication skills in an intensive case review course designed to help you zero in on what is most clinically relevant for diagnosis, surgical approach, and case management in all essential areas of plastic surgery.
 It is also an opportunity to review and revise your casebooks.
-The course covers standard of care relevant cases utilizing a mock oral exam format.
-We’ve recorded virtual one on one mock oral sessions between individual volunteers and our best Faculty covering all required topic areas.
+The course covers standard care-relevant cases utilizing a mock oral exam format.

-When you register for our virtual mock oral course, you receive access to stream the entire recorded course (15.0 hours) PLUS one complimentary virtual private mock oral; the recorded sessions will be available for streaming review from Nov 3-15.
-In the private sessions, participants can choose to review their own casebooks or unknown cases presented by the examiner.
-Participants may purchase as many additional virtual private mock oral sessions as needed, although Faulty and topic availability may be limited over time.
+When you register for our virtual mock oral course, you receive access to stream the entire recorded course (26 hours) PLUS one complimentary virtual private mock oral.
+In addition, participants may purchase as many additional virtual private mock oral sessions as needed, although Faculty and topic availability may be limited over time.

-Designation: The Osler Institute designates this live activity for a maximum of 15 AMA PRA Category 1 Credit(s)™.
+Designation: The Osler Institute designates this Other activity (case reviews plus real-time virtual one-on-one interaction with Faculty) for a maximum of 26.5 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 The Osler Institute is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.